Pedro Arrupe Volunteers

 There are two main components of the Pedro Arrupe Volunteers - direct service and engagement with our neighbors and community partners and educating for a faith that does justice through our Common Grounds Conversations speaker series.
 Learn more about the impact of Covid-19 on marginalized populations, racism, humane migration, mass incarceration, access inequality and environmental justice issues.

-• PAV is a multifaith and interfaith student-led community with the mission to accompany our Bronx and greater NYC area neighbors in prayer, service, solidarity, and reflection.
+• PAV is a multi-faith and interfaith, student-led community with the mission to accompany our Bronx and greater NYC area neighbors in prayer, service, solidarity, and reflection.

-Our community welcomes you to join us as we engage with the struggle for justice with our neighbors through a variety of service opportunities.
+Our community welcomes you to join us as we engage in the struggle for justice with our neighbors through a variety of service opportunities.
 Our ultimate goal is community engagement; nurturing and sustaining relationships between the Fordham community and our neighbors in the Bronx and NYC.

-“Through our service programs we can learn more about ourselves and how we relate or do not relate to others, about our fears and biases, about our hidden strengths and unexpected tenderness...we help, not as superior to other persons, but as brothers or sisters.
-It is graceful to take time to see; it Is even more graceful to take time to let our hearts be touched, to enter into the world of another person."
+Through our service programs we can learn more about ourselves and how we relate or do not relate to others, about our fears and biases, about our hidden strengths and unexpected tenderness...we help, not as superior to other persons, but as brothers or sisters.
+It is graceful to take time to see; it is even more graceful to take time to let our hearts be touched, to enter into the world of another person.

 • We provide opportunities for short term engagement with our community through direct service and exploration of current issues through our Conversations speaker and discussion series.
-During the Covid 19 crisis, we developed remote service opportunities in deference to the needs of our community partners and some of those programs continue to need remote volunteers.
+During the Covid-19 crisis, we developed remote service opportunities in deference to the needs of our community partners and some of those programs continue to need remote volunteers.

 We work with churches and other organizations in our Bronx and Lincoln Center communities, and some of our current projects and partners include: